Isiaha Mike

-Isiaha Mike (born August 11, 1997) is a Canadian professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
+Isiaha Mike (born August 11, 1997) is a Canadian professional basketball player for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
 He played college basketball for the Duquesne Dukes and the SMU Mustangs.

 Early life

 Mike grew up in Scarborough, Toronto.
 As a middle schooler, Mike stood 6'5 and spent much time in the gymnasium to compensate for his lack of basketball skills.
 He played pick-up basketball in middle school but switched his focus to academics while attending West Hill Collegiate Institute in Scarborough, Toronto.
 Mike played for Hoops Canada Elite on the Amateur Athletic Union (AAU) circuit.
 In August 2014, he won most valuable player of the Americas Team Camp.
 He later transferred to Trinity International School in Las Vegas, Nevada under head coach Greg Lockridge.
 He averaged 27.6 points, 14.3 rebounds, 3.1 assists and 1.9 steals per game as a senior.
 He led his team to a second straight National Christian School Athletic Association title game and was named to the All-Tournament Team.
 Mike played in the BioSteel All-Canadian Game in April 2016.
 North Pole Hoops ranked him the third-best Canadian player in the 2016 class behind Thon Maker and Justin Jackson.